pulibrary/figgy/README.md

     * Start with rabbitmq-server
     * Used for publishing create/update/delete events for systems such as [Pomegranate](https://github.com/pulibrary/pomegranate)

-### Troubleshooting

-Occasionally tests may start to give messages about not finding the gdal package, the following steps usually resolve this issue:

-1. `gem uninstall simpler-tiles`
-1. `brew uninstall simple-tiles`
-1. (only sometimes required) `brew uninstall gdal`
-1. `brew install simple-tiles`
-1. `bundle install`

-This sort of dance sometimes helps with other similar errors.

 ## Automatically pull vault password from lastpass